-What about layout?
+What about the layout?
 Think quality over quantity.
 Keep it short and concise, and easy on the eyes.
 ‘I’m looking for specific details and I want to be able to find it quickly.
 I want to see the company you worked for, your role and the time frame.
-Show your key responsibilities but be brief and keep it relevant for the job you’re applying for, and definitely show your achievements.
-In sales, it’s often all about the numbers, so we want to know the targets you reached, percentage of increased sales etc. Displaying your responsibilities and achievements in bullet points help convey information quickly, and help the recruiter spot what they’re looking for more easily.’
+Show your key responsibilities but be brief and keep it relevant for the job you’re applying for, and definitely, show your achievements.
+In sales, it’s often all about the numbers, so we want to know the targets you reached, the percentage of increased sales etc. Displaying your responsibilities and achievements in bullet points help convey information quickly, and help the recruitment consultant spot what they’re looking for more easily.’

 So, is there anything Ben doesn’t want to see?
 ‘Spelling mistakes or grammatical errors- they stick out like a sore thumb!
 No matter what level you are, you can still easily include the wrong ‘they’re/their – so make sure you’re thorough or get a fresh pair of eyes to take a look.’

-On average, a CV will spend around 20 seconds in the hands of recruiter before a decision is made.
-That’s not a huge amount of time to make a winning pitch- So maybe on your final CV edit, put your recruiting hat on and think- if I wanted to know this, could I find it 20 seconds?
+On average, a CV will spend around 20 seconds in the hands of sales recruitment consultant before a decision is made.
+That’s not a huge amount of time to make a winning pitch- So maybe on your final CV edit, put your sales recruitment hat on and think- if I wanted to know this, could I find it 20 seconds?